DA-abhi/Netflix_Sql_Project/README.md

 GROUP  BY Ltrim(Rtrim(value))
 ORDER  BY total_content DESC;
 ```
+**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.
 ### 15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in
-the description field.
+### the description field.
 Label content containing these keywords as 'Bad' and all other
-content as 'Good'.
+### content as 'Good'.
 Count how many items fall into each category.
 ```Sql
 WITH new_table
      AS (SELECT *,